Like anything in the world, clarinets come in many price ranges. If you’re considering purchasing a clarinet, you may be wondering how much they cost.

 We all know that one person who can find a lost Monet painting at a garage sale and get it for a quarter of the price.
-Those finds are out there for clarinets, too, but you probably shouldn’t count on finding them.
-But if the seller had a student clarinet that they played for a semester years ago, it could still be in great shape, and they might just want to get rid of it.
+Those finds are out there for clarinets too, but you probably shouldn’t count on finding them.
+However, if the seller had a student clarinet that they played for a semester years ago, it could still be in great shape, and they might just want to get rid of it.

-But the 50% guideline is probably your best bet in terms of budgeting.
+The 50% guideline is probably your best bet in terms of budgeting.
 Be sure, though, to inspect a used clarinet well.
 If you’re new to the instrument, take someone knowledgeable with you.